-- This could be seen only with the procession of the Sacred Tooth Relic and parade the streets for whole five days which is a tradition.
-In the days of the Kings the Chief Queen of the Kings paraded in this procession in Palanquins.
+- This could be seen only with the procession of the Sacred Tooth Relic and parade the streets for the whole five days which is a tradition.
+In the days of the Kings, the Chief Queen of the Kings paraded in this procession in Palanquins.
 As the participation of the Queens was not proper to the procession of the Sacred Tooth Relic they were stopped but a palanquin is taken in the procession as an honor to the Queen.
 Today it is taken as the last item of the procession.

 Maha Randoli Perahera (Grand Randoli Procession)

 - The Maha Randoli Perahara is the last Procession.
 It is the grandest event of the festival.
 The Tuskers come with garlands and decorated with ceremonial costumes.
-The Diyawadana Nilame adds a novel glamour to the procession by wearing newly stitched costume.
+The Diyawadana Nilame adds a novel glamour to the procession by wearing a newly stitched costume.

 SOME OF THE MAIN EVENTS IN PERAHARA.